 - robust work packages to make the necessary changes

 This phase involves deeper engagement of the industry stakeholders, particularly infrastructure managers (IMs) and railway undertakings (RUs).

 A guiding principle is that, wherever possible, all affected parties should minimise the impact on existing business processes and applications.
-In order to meet the Programme deadline of 2018, the solutions phase needs to be completed by the end of 2016.
+In order to meet the Programme deadline of 2018, the solutions phase needs to be completed by May 2017.

 For more information on TAF TAP or to suggest improvements to this page, please email

 - Department for Transport correspondence

 - European Railway Agency Technical documents for TAP

 - European Railway Agency Technical documents for TAF